Valentina Mione*, Jascha Achterberg*, Makoto Kusunoki, Mark J. Buckley, and John Duncan

 Illustration: Grouped by shape and color.
 Distances lower for color.

 Same as (4) but using the ‘Move space’ and calculating distances with regards to the first move or second move.
 ‘Baseline’ are moves which are neither first nor second move.
-All regions show significant move code.
+We see that the move code develops in vlPFC before it reaches dPM.
+The other two regions to not show a strong move code.

 Generally, the ‘Move space’ is orthogonal to the ‘Goal space’, except for in dmPFC.